 INCORPORATE SALVAGE & REMNANTS

 Not everything needs to be ordered brand-new through a showroom.
-Three examples are shown at left: A big old porcelain sink, bought cheap, was built into a simple vanity cabinet by a carpenter on site.
-Historic geometric tiles were salvaged by the homeowners when a nearby church was being demolished.
-The original soapstone sink with countertop was raised to standard height on a very simple base cabinet with a plate rack above.
+For example, a big old porcelain sink, bought cheap, can be built into a simple vanity cabinet by a carpenter on site.
+Historic geometric tiles can be found at architectural salvage stores.

 That kind of reuse adds character and patina, another advantage.
 Most people want some built-in workspace, but, in lieu of an additional run of custom cabinets or an island, consider using antique furniture, like a Hoosier cabinet or worktable.